VictorMachadoJosviak/Location-Hide/location-hide/README.md

 ## License
-MIT - created by Dennis Demand - www.hornyfamily.online
+MIT - created by Dennis Demand
-You can do what ever you want with this script:) If you want to support the backlink to www.hornyfamily.online
+You can do what ever you want with this script:)